 As a free school, do we teach the National Curriculum?
 We do – we know that our children must be ready for the world beyond school and we feel that the National Curriculum is a really robust and high quality means to achieve this.
 In Reception, we follow the statutory curriculum framework.
 In Key Stage 1 and 2, we follow the National Curriculum to ensure that our children are very well-prepared for life beyond primary education.
 We choose to teach some of the sequential elements of the National Curriculum at alternative points in the children’s journey, so that we can bring them into the children’s frame of reference earlier on and revisit, deepen and develop later on in the curriculum programme.

 Are the children always taught in their year groups?
-Yes – most of the time, the children are taught in their specific year groups; however, we do create vertical family groups for House Team Development Days, as well as for some of our Find Out Friday investigations and workshops.
+Yes – most of the time, the children are taught in their specific year groups; however, we do create vertical family groups for House Team Development Days, investigations and workshops.
 Where children will benefit from a more personalised programme of learning, we look to teach them in the best ways possible, which can sometimes involve being taught specific skills with other year groups for stretch and challenge.
 We know that this helps the children to build academic confidence to discuss with others, use knowledge and select the right skills to apply in the wider world around them.

 During the school day, the children will eat together as a whole school, enjoy assemblies, clubs and pupil leadership activities in mixed groups, and play together with other classes at break times too, thus continuing to shape our significant familial atmosphere and a sense of inclusion for all children in the school community.